Rebekah Gardner

-Rebekah Gardner (born July 9, 1990) is an American professional basketball player who plays for the Chicago Sky in the Women's National Basketball Association (WNBA).
+Rebekah Gardner (born July 9, 1990) is an American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
 She played college basketball at UCLA.

 College career

 During her first three years at UCLA, Gardner was mainly a role player off the bench for the Bruins.
 Her freshman season Gardner scored a then career-high 13 points over USC.
 During her sophomore year, Gardner made 7 starts for the Bruins and then increased her career-high in points to 19 against Washington State.
 She also was named to the Pac-10 All-Academic Honorable Mention Team.
 During her senior season, Gardner started in all 30 games for UCLA and became a focal point to their offense.
 She increased her scoring to 15.9 points and gathered in 6.4 rebounds.
 This got her named to the All-Pac-12 Team.